sapcc/monsoon-openstack-auth/README.md

 `authorization_actions_for ModelClass [, :name => 'ModelNameUsedInPolicy', :actions => {:action_name => 'policy_action_name'}, <StandardBeforeFilterOptions> ]`

-protects multiple controller actions with a before_filter, which performs a class-level check.
+protects multiple controller actions with a before_action, which performs a class-level check.
 If the current user is never allowed to delete a ModelClass, he'll never even get to the controller's destroy method.

 `authorization_action_for @model [, :name => 'ModelNameUsedInPolicy' ]`